Guardian-Angel-2405/FE_guardian_angel_2405/README.md

 ### Installing
 To install and use this repository on your local machine firt clone down this repository, and clone down the [Guardian Angel BE Repository](https://github.com/Guardian-Angel-2405/BE_API_guardian_angel_2405) repository.
 Navigate through the console so that your are in the directories of each application (you will need two terminals open).
 Following this run `rails s` in each terminal.
 You should ensure that each console is running on a seperate `localhost` number.
-For example, `localhost:3000` for the backend repository and `localhost:5000` for the frontend.
+For example, `localhost:3000` for the backend repository and `localhost:4567` for the frontend.
 Then in your browser type in `localhost:fe_repo_port_number` and you will be good to use the application.
+By defualt the backend application should be `localhost:4567`.

 Alternativley you can utilize the deployed version of the site here: (link will be placed soon)